For virtual Easter, among the many blessings of the Digital Concert Hall website (register for a free trial here, valid for a week) is

 - Bach’s Matthew Passion in the staged version by Peter Sellars, with S–Simon Rattle directing the Berlin Phil in 2013:

-The audio of their 2014 Prom can currently be heard again on BBC Radio 3, but do immerse yourself in the ritual drama of the filmed version from Berlin.
+The audio of their 2014 Prom isn’t currently available on BBC Radio 3, but do immerse yourself in the ritual drama of the filmed version from Berlin.

 At its heart is the astounding Mark Padmore as the Evangelist (note his illuminating discussion with Peter Sellars).
 Also moving is the human role of the chorus, as well as the staging of the arias—such as Aus liebe and Sehet, Jesus hat die Hand.
 The entire “collective meditation” is overwhelming.